-The Section of Trauma, Surgical Critical Care, and Surgical Emergencies is actively involved in both clinical and basic science research in trauma and critical care-related issues as follows:
+The Section of General Surgery, Trauma and Surgical Critical Care is actively involved in both clinical and basic science research in trauma and critical care-related issues as follows:

 Kimberly A. Davis, MD, MBA, FACS, FCCM

 Dr. Davis' research interests are in the fields of performance improvement and quality, inflammation and sepsis, and trauma resuscitation.

 Dr. Johnson's clinical interests include bowel obstructions, mechanical ventilation, and solid organ injuries.